uptane/uptane-standard/uptane-standard.md

 * A representation of the public keys for all four roles.
 Each key SHALL have a unique public key identifier.
 * An attribute mapping each role to (1) its public key(s), and (2) the threshold of signatures required for that role.

-Additionally, it MAY contain a mapping of roles to a list of valid URLs from which the role metadata can be downloaded.
-If this mapping of URLs is used, the implementer SHOULD implement this functionality following {{TAP-5}} to avoid adding unforeseen security risks.

 ### Targets metadata {#targets_meta}

 The Targets metadata on a repository contains all of the information about images to be installed on ECUs.
 This includes filenames, hashes, file sizes, and MAY also include other useful information, such as what types of hardware are compatible with a particular image.